biokraft/my-cursor-framework/01-Cursor-for-Everyone/03-Choosing-Your-AI-Model.md

 These are your go-to models for tasks requiring deep understanding, creativity, and detailed output.

+*   **Anthropic's `claude-4-sonnet`:**
+    *   The latest and most advanced thinking model from Anthropic, offering exceptional reasoning capabilities and nuanced understanding for the most complex tasks.
+This is the top recommendation for deep problem-solving and sophisticated content generation.
 *   **Google's `gemini-2.5-pro`:**
     *   Often a top recommendation for cutting-edge performance, offering strong reasoning and generation capabilities for complex tasks.
 *   **Anthropic's `claude-3.7-sonnet`:**